 The hurricane was considered the worst since the October Gale of 1841, which took 81 lives and wiped out the working-age male population of Truro, Mass.

 The month before the Great Havana Hurricane struck, Massachusetts was hit by a tropical storm, known in Marblehead, Mass., as the Great Gale.
 Marblehead was then the center of the fishing industry in New England, with 98 schooners in its fishing fleet.
 The Great Gale sunk 11 of them.
-Sixty-five men and boys were lost.
+Sixty-five men and boys drowned.
 The storm caused the center of the New England fishing industry to move north to Gloucester, Mass.

 On Oct.
 14, 1846, intense winds from the Great Havana Hurricane hit Cape Cod.
 It tore a trestle bridge to pieces in Hartford with 77 mph winds and destroyed apple orchards in western Massachusetts.